Boston Police Reform Task Force

 - Reform police use of force policies

-As part of this pledge to turn commitments into action, the Mayor convened the Boston Police Reform Task Force.
+As part of this pledge to turn commitments into action, the former Mayor convened the Boston Police Reform Task Force.
 Task Force members are charged with reviewing the Boston Police Department’s current policies and procedures within 60 days, and then presenting recommendations for reform.
 The main areas of their review include:

 As part of their review, the Task Force was charged with engaging the community, and listening to a broad range of input, expertise, and experience.
 The Task Force members are accepting written testimony, and also held four public listening sessions, between July 23 - July 30, to engage residents and seek public input.